-- The total amount bets take on a sporting event.
+- The gross total of bets taken by a bookie on a sporting event.

-- A sports betting strategy that involves betting on both sides of an event to minimize losses or guarantee a minimum amount of winnings.
+- Betting on both sides of an event to keep losses at a minimum or guarantee a bare minimum amount of winnings.
 Considered to be a safe betting strategy that sacrifices maximum winnings for protection from losses.

-- When half a point is added to football or basketball betting lines through buying points.
-Referred to as buying the "hook".
+- When half a point is added to football or basketball betting through gamblers buying points.
+Also referred to as buying the "hook".

-- A bookie's commission on the bets made, which is referred to as the "vigorish".
-The standard juice is 10%.
+- A bookie's commission on the bets made, which is referred to as the "vigorish" as well.
+A standard juice is typically 10%.

 Laying the Points

-- Taking the favorite in a point spread betting line.
+- Betting on the favorite in any point spread betting line.

-- The cap on the betting amout for an event.
+- A hard limit placed on the total betting amount for any event.

-- The current betting odds on a particular event.
-Lines are updated in real time.
+- The present betting odds on any event.
+Lines like these are always updated in real time.

-- Person at a bookmaker who establishes the original betting line and the subsequent betting lines stemming from it.
+- Someone at a bookmaker that establishes an original betting line and all subsequent betting lines stemming from it.

 - This is when the commission a bookie receives on a betting line is 5%.
-Also known as reduced juice.
+Also called reduced juice.

 - When a bet is cancelled because the event did not happen (i.e. rain out in MLB).
 All money is returned to bettor.